-A. I begin with basic exercises both for the voice and with breathing for the first couple of lessons (no repertoire) to get the singer used to the basic technique.
+A. I begin with basic exercises both for the voice and with breathing for the first few lessons (no repertoire) to get the singer used to the basic technique, especially the connection between the breath and the voice.
 We then start on repertoire that is suitable for that singer’s level where he/she can apply the exercises to the arias or songs he/she is working on.
 You will work hard, but you will get results.

 Q. What education and/or training do I have that relates to my work?

 A. I went to a prestigious conservatory in Manhattan and was trained by some great teachers, coaches and conductors.
 I have a lot of experience onstage, so I know what pressures singers are under when they perform.
 I am constantly sitting in on coaching and voice lessons of colleagues and their students, and attend seminars and master classes regularly.
 And I listen a lot: recordings, online videos, etc. I learn a lot from that.
 On top of all of that, I learn from my students!

 Q. Do I have a standard pricing system for my service?

 A. It’s very straight-forward, the price you are charged is based on an hour or 45 minute lesson.
 I also have package pricing.